Great news! James the Chimney Sweep is available to work in the Tonbridge, Kent, TN9 area, remember I can help you with any of the following:

 Tonbridge is a quaint market town some four miles from Royal Tunbridge Wells.
 It is also in Tonbridge and Malling District in Kent.
 The town epitomizes the tranquility of Kent.
 There is the River Medway as a backdrop, with surroundings that include hop farms, woodland, fields; alongside the majestic 11th century Tonbridge Castle.
 Even so, Tonbridge is also a dynamic place with a lively community and mix of retail outlets.
 There have been specific local industries too such as Tunbridgeware and the manufacture of cricket balls.
 A more intriguing claim to fame is that the first ever speeding fine was recorded in the environs of Tonbridge – Paddock Wood.
 The fine of one shilling was given to Walter Arnold of East Peckham in 1896.
 He was speeding along at eight-miles-per-hour in a two-mile zone.
 A policeman gave chase on his push bicycle and managed to pull the speedster over for a ticking-off and the subsequent fine.

-Residents in Tonbridge inhabit a wonderful range of homes on roads such as Waterloo Road, Sussex Road, Chichester Road, Mabledon Road, Lionel Road, Vale Road, Hadlow Road.
-Locals also live further afield within Tonbridge such as Upper Haysden Road, Masefield Way, Shakespeare Road, Deaklin Lis, Dowgate Close, Tudeley Lane, Hectorage Road, Postern Lane, Crabapple Road, Shipbourne Road, Whistler Road and Willow Lea – and there are more examples.
-Tonbridge is a lovely town, appreciated by residents and visitors alike.
+Customers in Tonbridge live in a superb range of homes.
+You’ll often see chimneys at work, following a full sweep by James the Sweep, along roads such as Vale Road, Mabledon Road, Waterloo Road, Sussex Road, Chichester Road, Lionel Road, Hadlow Road.
+Locals residents also live further afield within Tonbridge such as Hectorage Road, Shakespeare Road, Crabapple Road, Upper Haysden Road, Masefield Way, Deaklin Lis, Dowgate Close, Tudeley Lane, Postern Lane, Shipbourne Road, Whistler Road and Willow Lea – and there are more examples.
+Tonbridge is simply a lovely town, which is strongly appreciated by residents and visitors alike.
+The culture is friendly and that’s why so many people choose to stay and make Tonbridge their longterm home.

 Industries in Tonbridge have included financial services alongside distribution: light engineering; publishing and printing.
 Manufacturing in the present day is represented through Enalon Ltd, the last plastic moulder and toolmaker in Tonbridge.
 Tourism also plays an important part in the town’s economy with the castle and country park being a particular attraction.
 Shopping facilities exist on the High Street and there are a number of estate agents and restaurants.
 Tonbridge Borough Council is reviewing methods to further increase leisure and shopping facilities in the town and the future looks very positive.
 An example of ongoing development is the creation of The River Centre by Harvester Trust Tonbridge, on Medway Wharf Road, for use as a church, community hub and conference centre.